hapax/hapax.github.io/assets/chuzenji.md

 with exaggerated formality over the counter.
 Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and deposit my backpack.
-Just as I am about to leave, a toddler appears by himself on the counter, and smiling hugely, hands me a random set of keys.
+As I am leaving, a toddler appears all by himself on the counter, smiling hugely, and hands me a set of random keys.
-The woman emerges from some other part of the house to retrieve him, and apologises profusely, but does not, I notice, entirely suppress a smile of her own.
+The woman dashes out from some other darkened corridor to retrieve him and the keys, apologising profusely.
+She does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>